clinical-meteor/cookbook/cookbook/refactoring.process.tdd.md

 ````

 #### Acceptance Tests Have 3 Essential Key Features
+Be aware that most all acceptance testing can be boiled down to three essential features:  querying a resource, reading data, and writing data.
+When it comes to browsers and webpages, these three features basically boil down to the following:

 1. Load a page
+2. Inspect DOM elements
-2. Trigger an event / simulate a user interaction
+3. Trigger an event / simulate a user interaction
-3. Inspect DOM elements

 Which, when translated to JQuery (and a bit of Chai), look something like this:
 ````js